 - The colors seen in-app not matching those in Sketch designs

 It turns out both of these issues have a common cause in the realm of color management and a very simple solution.
 When one reads Sketch documentation on the topic, it probably leaves them wondering whether their project does call for color management or not.
-This article demonstrates practical implications of ignoring color management and offers two simple rules that ensure you choose the best colors for app design.
+This article demonstrates the practical implications of ignoring color management and offers two simple rules that ensure you choose the best colors for mobile app design.